 Most commonly, once delivered in the Microsoft Office file that was downloaded and launched by the potential victim, Revenge will use macros to connect to an outside domain, sometimes hidden on a web page, from which additional scripts and content are downloaded until the actual malware is installed on the PC.

-How to more info from the analysis of Revenge malware using ANY.RUN?
+How to detect Revenge RAT using ANY.RUN?